Tsukiyonocm/Math_program/README.md

 <b>turn_off_diff_opt</b> - When choosing the difficulty, this is called after to make those options disappear.

+<b>quit_prog</b> - This does exactly as it would sound like, it quits out of the program.

+<b>gave_up</b> - When in the middle of a problem, if you have gotten it wrong there is now a chance to give up and have the answer displayed.
+This function first pulls the numbers from the problem and figures out the answer.
+Displays the answer to the user, while loading the another_problem button to display and hiding the give_up button.

 Test Version Update Journal
 ------------